-Stanford Slack provides the best instant messaging experience at Stanford and is the preferred tool.
+Stanford Slack, which is open to anyone with a SUNet ID, provides the best instant messaging experience at Stanford and is the preferred tool.
 However, some Stanford units are using Jabber for instant messaging.
 Check with your local technology support staff to determine which tool is best for you.

 Your Stanford University ID Card is your key to surviving on campus.
 It serves as an identification card and an electronic key, allowing you to easily enter facilities or use services for which you have privileges.
 Learn about all the ways you can use your Stanford ID Card.